 Therein lies the biggest problem with “The Hidden World”: its hero.
 Hiccup makes for a far less compelling protagonist than his flying friend, not least because the young upstart makes it easy to agree with his deep-seated fear that he’s an uninspiring leader who’d be nowhere without Toothless.
 It doesn’t help that Baruchel’s voicework is more suited to a plucky kid than the leader of a viking tribe, which is only underscored by the fact that Hiccup’s father is voiced by Gerard Butler.
 (Also lending their voices to this installment are Cate Blanchett, Craig Ferguson, America Ferrera, Jonah Hill, Kit Harington, Justin Rupple, Kristen Wiig, and Christopher Mintz-Plasse.)

 At least the villain is worthy of contempt.
-Grimmel, who looks a bit like Dracula-era Christopher Lee, believes the only good dragon is a good dragon — not that he minds using a small army of them to achieve this predatory end.
+Grimmel, who looks a bit like Dracula-era Christopher Lee, believes the only good dragon is a dead dragon — not that he minds using a small army of them to achieve this predatory end.
 Voiced with fitting panache by Abraham, he’s sinister enough to make you briefly forget, at times, that there’s no way a “How to Train Your Dragon” will end with all the dragons going extinct (but what a climax that would be!).

 Then there’s the Hidden World itself, a bright, Edenic locale brought to life with some of the most eye-catching CGI in recent memory.
 The animation itself is striking — an early sequence in which the sky is filled with dragons is an early sign of the visual treats to come — and ends up being the film’s highlight.